 It is my opinion that, as with anything that can be copied infinitely for free, his (and my) personal information is worth $0.

 This would include all software, every movie, song, book, photograph, and TV show available anywhere.
-I'm glad that the reset of society has decided to place the value of those types of things a little higher than you do.
+I'm glad that the rest of society has decided to place the value of those types of things a little higher than you do.

 The multi-billion dollar a year industry of buying and selling our most personal data only exists because that data isn't worthless.
 It's extremely valuable, even yours, and the fact that others are using it will end up costing you again and again throughout your life, often monetarily.